jonlpersson/ed-latimore/site/_posts/2022-06-28-sober-october.md

 This makes it easier to attack your goals and become who you’ve always wanted to be.

-Binge drinking aside, I found that smoking too much weed got in the way of my goals and hampered my impulse control.
+Binge drinking aside, I found that people who smoke too much weed have low impulse control and difficulty achieving their goals.
 Read here to learn [how to quit smoking weed](https://edlatimore.com/how-to-quit-smoking-weed/).

 ## Sobriety creates a trickle-down effect